dimahike/DmytroP-PetProjects/README.md

 ### Description

 This application appears to be a To-Do List web application.
 It allows users to sign in, register, and presumably manage a list of tasks.
-The application is structured with a frontend and a backend.
+The application is structured with the frontend and backend.
+Deployed EC2 virtual machine (AWS)

 ### Tech Stack